fleeforezz/Melville/README.md

 #### Main Function

+##### For user:
-1. Users should be able to login or signUp, also login and signup with google account.
+1. Users should be able to Login or signUp, also login and signup with google account.

 2. Users should be able to reset the password if they forgot.

+3. Users should be able to edit their profile account.

-3. Users should be able to deactivate their own account or delete user account and all data related to that account.
+4. Users should be able to deactivate their own account or delete user account and all data related to that account.

+5. Users should be able to reactivate their account.

-4. Users should be able to search books.
+6. Users should be able to search books.

+7. Users should be able to read, download, add favorite, rating, share link, like a book.

-5. Users should be able to upload new books, view all the books that uploaded by them, edit uploaded books, remove uploaded book, download books, rating books and add book to favorite.
+8. Users should be able to remove favorite.

+##### For author:

 6. Only system admin can have full control over users and books includes (view, create, update, delete users, books, category, authors, etc...).

 7. All uploaded images and book files will be stored in MinIO Server as a block storage

 8. All user password have to encrypted using Bcrypt.

 9. The website should be able to send notifications to users whenever a reservation is made/modified or there is an update.

 #### Server side